DevDoggo/django-automated-setup/README.md

 ./setup.sh or . ./setup.sh<br />
 (Option two will put your terminal current directory to the created project's)

+Note: The input you give in the setup.sh script must be perfectly correct and useable, because there is no form of correctness-checking performed at all.
+It is assumed that you don't want to sabotage and break your own project. :)

 # Dependencies
 Python Virtualenv